-B. Your portfolio didn’t have sufficient return – You had bad choices, looks like, time to change your allocation, consult with your financial advisor and re-allocate funds.
+B. Your portfolio didn’t have sufficient return – You had bad choices, looks like time to change your allocation, consult with your financial advisor and re-allocate funds.

 C. You didn’t contribute enough to your retirement saving account – You’re a criminal to yourself and your family!
-Thank your lucky stars that you can now increase your contribution for rest of your life.
+Thank your lucky stars that you can now increase your contribution for the rest of your life.
 You may want to do tat now.

 Now, another small reminder at the end, there are few important dates and milestones related to retirement planning that you need to remember, else you may have to suffer significant financial loss.